mendix/docs/content/best-practices/architecture/integration/service-integration.md

 	* A set of data that was requested in the call
 	* An error with information about why the call did not work

-This diagram presents the main functional cases, where the rounded shape represents a process or microflow within an app:
+The diagram below presents the following main functional cases, where the rounded shape represents a process or microflow within an app:

 * Pulling for new data or events to process from the source app
 * Initiating a function remotely and often receiving results back